eded333/TheFuckingList/README.md

 This is a restrictive blocklist, although I keep adding legit domains to the limited exclusion list it is recommended to use a whitelist, as it will probably break some of the services you use.
 E.g. Facebook.

-## Size matters

-I have resorted to pruning the blocklist of dead domains creating a dead domain list, [deadlist](https://raw.githubusercontent.com/eded333/TheFuckingList/main/deadlist.txt).

-The deadlist is monitored to remove from it any domain that become active again.

-More infrequently the deadlist will be refreshed to catch new dead or invalid domains.

 ## Issues/Suggestions

 Feel free to report issues or suggestions.